How Much Does It Cost to Fill in a Pool in 2025?

 Topsoil

 Ranging from $12 to $55 per cubic yard, topsoil is a necessary layer to restore your yard’s landscaping once the pool is removed.
-Planting grass only requires about 18 inches of topsoil, but more extensive landscaping goals may need as much as 36 inches.
+Planting grass requires 18 inches of topsoil, but more extensive landscaping goals may need as much as 36 inches.

 Partial Fill-in vs. Full Pool Removal